akankshatyagiat/akankshatyagiat.github.io/README.md

-# pupilfirstschool project for web development beginner.
+# pupilfirstschool project for web development.

+The task was given to make the man kick,punch, block.
+The man should also move forward and backward.

-link to the hosted webpage: click on https://akankshatyagiat.github.io./
+see the martial art by clicking on the link below => https://akankshatyagiat.github.io./